PX-4 PID Tuning

 Proportional: This gain is proportional to the error signal.
 Increasing the P gain will proportionally send a larger correcting signal if there is a large current error.

 Integral: This gain is proportional to the integral of the error signal.
-Essentially it corresponds to a large signal if the cumulative error is large.
+Essentially, it corresponds to a large signal if the cumulative error is large.

 Derivative: This gain is proportional to the derivative of the error.
 It contributes to a signal that is proportional to the instantaneous rate of change of error which it finds as the difference between the current and previous error.